Planning a visit?

 Nervian Trail – The Nervians were the last Roman soldiers to inhabit Epiacum, and our trail leaflet will guide you to all the major features we have identified (so far!).
 Look out for the painted white stones marking the key areas of the Fort.

 Family Clue Trail – following the same route as the Nervian Trail, this clue trail helps younger visitors to engage with the site and the surrounding landscape.
 It’s a great way to spend a couple of hours.
 Swords and shields (sorry – child size only) are available to borrow in the car park store to help add some fun and encourage imaginative play.
+Summer only.

 Geocaching – we have our own geocache Epiacum View hidden on site and our trackable minifigure, Centurion Marcus.
 Go to Geocaching.com to find out how to play this GPS treasure hunting game.
 Centurion Marcus, our minifigure, has a special message for any young recruits.